-In another study conducted by Adeyemo et al. (2024) on how technological innovation can boost agricultural activity in Nigeria, and how it compares to the activities of the oil sector.
-The researchers adopted the auto-regressive distributed lag method of data analysis and discovered a strong negative effect from the current agricultural productivity (AGTFP < 1), which therefore connotes a strong limitation in technology adoption.
-Technological innovation, represented by TFP, significantly influences agricultural productivity, having a substantial negative long-term effect (-90.71) and a positive, yet statistically insignificant, effect on agricultural total yield.
-It was concluded from the study that the oil sector gain lesser than the agricultural sector in technological innovation.
+Adeyemo et al. (2024) conducted another study on how technological innovation can boost agricultural activity in Nigeria and how it compares to the activities of the oil sector.
+The researchers adopted the auto-regressive distributed lag method of data analysis and discovered a strong negative effect from the current agricultural productivity (AGTFP < 1), which, therefore, connotes a strong limitation in technology adoption.
+Technological innovation, represented by TFP, has a significant negative long-term effect (-90.71) and a positive, yet statistically insignificant, effect on total agricultural yield.
+It was concluded from the study that the oil sector gained less in technological innovation than the agricultural sector.

 Ayodeji and Oladokun (2018) examined how agricultural output influences poverty reduction in Nigeria through co-integration testing and regression analysis.
-Data was analysed for six years (2000-2016), and it was discovered that public resources and the funds received from commercial banks to farmers are inadequate to solve the issue of poverty.
+Data were analyzed for six years (2000-2016), and it was discovered that public resources and the funds received from commercial banks to farmers are inadequate to solve the issue of poverty.
 Conversely, the study revealed that increases in funds from micro-finance bank credit schemes and an increase in food production have a chain reaction to alleviating poverty.

-Etim et al. (2017) explored the implications of food insecurity, poverty, and hunger on Nigeria's national security.
-Using data from secondary sources, the study relied on the relative deprivation hypothesis, which posits that people's behaviour is driven by the perceived gap between their expectations and their actual experiences.
-The researchers concluded that the only path to restoring peace and stability in Nigeria lies in identifying and addressing the root causes of deprivation.
-The study recommended increased agricultural production through the adoption of new technologies and other agricultural innovations to eradicate food insecurity.
+Etim et al. (2017) explored the implications of food insecurity, poverty, and hunger on Nigeria’s national security.
+Using data from secondary sources, the study relied on the relative deprivation hypothesis, which posits that the perceived gap between expectations and actual experiences drives people’s behavior.
+The researchers concluded that the only path to restoring peace and stability in Nigeria lies in identifying and addressing the root causes of poverty.
+The study recommended increasing agricultural production through the adoption of new technologies and other agricultural innovations to eradicate food insecurity.

-Mutyasira et al. (2018) investigated how smallholder farmers in Ethiopia's highlands adopt sustainable agricultural practices.
-They used an integrative approach that combined the Ordered Probit Model with Partial Least Squares Structural Equation Modelling.
-The study found that access to credit, income levels, availability of inexpensive labour, and livestock ownership are crucial factors influencing the adoption of sustainable methods.
+Mutyasira et al. (2018) investigated the adoption of sustainable agricultural practices by smallholder farmers in Ethiopia’s highlands.
+They used an integrative approach that combined the ORM with PLS-SEM.
+The study found that access to credit, income levels, availability of inexpensive labor, and livestock ownership are crucial factors that influence the adoption of sustainable methods.

 Methodology